 Hypoglycemia is a significant cause of acetone in the breath.
 And diabetics can have levels of acetone in the breath high enough to get false readings of .06.

-The U.S. federal government (CDC) reports that 23.6 million people in the country have diabetes.
-About 5.7 million of these don’t know they have the disease.
+The government (CDC) reports that 23.6 million people in the country have diabetes.
+And about 5.7 million of these don’t know they have the disease.

 Other things can also cause hypoglycemia.